Last Updated July 15, 2019

 The blockchain key is generated from the hash of the unencrypted document.
 Anyone in possession of an unencrypted copy of the original document can decrypt the audit information on the blockchain.
 Possession of the unencrypted document and knowing its IPFS ID will become the key to finding and decrypting the additional verification data.

-The data written to the blockchain will include the one-time public key(s) used to sign the document, the public key(s) of the passport ID(s) used to super-sign the document, the log(s) from the HSM signing process, including information about the HSM used, and the history of the document with IPFS IDs of previous versions (if applicable).
+The data written to the blockchain will include the one-time public key(s) used to sign the document, the public key(s) of the profile ID(s) used to super-sign the document, the log(s) from the HSM signing process, including information about the HSM used, and the history of the document with IPFS IDs of previous versions (if applicable).
 This adds an immutable audit trail to the document and also provides tamper-proof evidence of the time of signing and document history.
 This process results in documents signed with a qualified electronic signature, perhaps even notarized, as a public resource including a (notary) seal on the blockchain—which can then be used as immutable public resources for smart contracts in public blockchains and elsewhere.

 In order to protect the authenticity of a printed document, a QR code will be added to each individual page when printed.
 That QR code will provide the URL for the page documenting the digital signature for the document.
 Verification of the document will take place online where the original is also available, digitally signed and authenticated, for comparison against the printed copy.
 For published documents, that page will likewise be public and link to both the blockchain transaction and the document itself on IPFS.